xaelsouth/RS-232/README.md

 # RS232 for Linux, FreeBSD and Windows

-RS232 library to abstract serial interfaces and make it easier to work them more comfortable on different platforms.
+RS232 library created to abstract serial interfaces and make it easier to work with them on different platforms.

 This project is heavilly based on work of Teunis van Beelen, see https://www.teuniz.net/RS-232